The role of ESG in value creation

 A corporate scandal can decimate share value, and not just in the immediate aftermath as the gory details hit the headlines.
 Shareholders in Volkswagen, Tesco, Toshiba and Rolls-Royce, all mired by significant wrong-doing, are still suffering damage some four years after the scandals emerged.
 The share price of all four companies is still 30-40 percentage points below their pre-crisis peak, underperforming the market significantly with the FTSE index rising by 15% over the same period.
+But this is a dent in ESG value as well as share value.

-In 2006, the UN-supported Principles for Responsible Investment (PRI) was launched, today it has over 900 signatories in Europe and over 1700 signatories globally.
+In 2006, the UN-supported Principles for Responsible Investment (PRI) was launched.
+Today it has over 900 signatories in Europe and over 1700 signatories globally.
 This represents over $60 trillion in assets under management.

 The good news for investors is that ESG factors are now seen as having a real and quantifiable impact on financial performance over longer periods.
 Investments in companies with strong ESG ratings are being seen to deliver good returns.